PerpetualOwl/cs2620-wire-protocol/notebook.md

 Added much more comprehensive testing and more detailed running instructions

 Used some tricks to emulate certain networking/socket features for better end-to-end testing

+## 2/14/25

+# Update 1
+Add the ability to narrow list of users down via searching functionality (wildtext filtering).

+# Update 2
+Let us compare our custom wire protocol to JSON.
+We will do the same actions on the client for both wire protocols.

+Here are packet lengths for our custom protol:
+Sending packet to ('127.0.0.1', 52566): MessageType.PUBLIC_KEY_RESPONSE
+Packet length is: 467
+Sending packet to ('127.0.0.1', 52566): MessageType.CREATE_USER_RESPONSE
+Packet length is: 43
+Sending packet to ('127.0.0.1', 52566): MessageType.INITIAL_CHATDATA
+Packet length is: 77
+Sending packet to ('127.0.0.1', 52580): MessageType.PUBLIC_KEY_RESPONSE
+Packet length is: 467
+Sending packet to ('127.0.0.1', 52566): MessageType.USER_ADDED
+Packet length is: 19
+Sending packet to ('127.0.0.1', 52580): MessageType.CREATE_USER_RESPONSE
+Packet length is: 43
+Sending packet to ('127.0.0.1', 52580): MessageType.INITIAL_CHATDATA
+Packet length is: 85
+Sending packet to ('127.0.0.1', 52580): MessageType.MESSAGE_RECEIVED
+Packet length is: 138
+Sending packet to ('127.0.0.1', 52566): MessageType.MESSAGE_RECEIVED
+Packet length is: 138

+Here are packet lengths for JSON:
+Sending packet to ('127.0.0.1', 52907): MessageType.PUBLIC_KEY_RESPONSE
+Packet length is: 519
+Sending packet to ('127.0.0.1', 52907): MessageType.CREATE_USER_RESPONSE
+Packet length is: 94
+Sending packet to ('127.0.0.1', 52907): MessageType.INITIAL_CHATDATA
+Packet length is: 135
+Sending packet to ('127.0.0.1', 52918): MessageType.PUBLIC_KEY_RESPONSE
+Packet length is: 519
+Sending packet to ('127.0.0.1', 52907): MessageType.USER_ADDED
+Packet length is: 53
+Sending packet to ('127.0.0.1', 52918): MessageType.CREATE_USER_RESPONSE
+Packet length is: 94
+Sending packet to ('127.0.0.1', 52918): MessageType.INITIAL_CHATDATA
+Packet length is: 144
+Sending packet to ('127.0.0.1', 52918): MessageType.MESSAGE_RECEIVED
+Packet length is: 194
+Sending packet to ('127.0.0.1', 52907): MessageType.MESSAGE_RECEIVED
+Packet length is: 194

+We can see that the custom protocol uses roughly 50 less bytes per package, which is pretty significant if most messages are quite short.
+Hence, our protocol is more efficient.
+On the other hand, we can note that our serialization starts with a byte representing packet type, which might not be scalable if more kinds of messages are sent between server and client.
+Backwards compatibility might be broken if we need another byte to represent packet type.